raspberrypilearning/flatgame/en/step_1.md

 </div>

 ### What you'll need:
 To make a flatgame you start by crafting and making hand-drawn artwork for the game.

+You'll need:
-You'll beed 🎨 drawing or crafting materials (pens, paper, scissors) 📷 a phone or tablet to take photos
+🎨 drawing or crafting materials (pens, paper, scissors) 📷 a phone or tablet to take photos
 👾 the Scratch [starter project](https://scratch.mit.edu/projects/1197006395/editor/){:target="_blank"}